-As of August 4th, Mexico has 79 active cases per 100,000 people, which is considerably less than the United States (which has 690+ active cases per 100,000 people).
+As of September 28th, Mexico reports 100 active cases per 100,000 people, which is considerably less than the United States (which has 775 active cases per 100,000 people).
 Mexico does have testing capacity and accessibility but the rate of increase is what gives us more concern.
 We are mostly watching the virus trends in the states where ILP teachers live and travel as well as the country as a whole.
 Just as in the US and other countries, some localities do much better at managing the virus than others within the same country.
-Currently, both states where ILP volunteers go are in the “Red” zone.
+Currently, both states where ILP volunteers go are in the “Orange” zone.
 We are carefully watching the color status (and other details) and will update this page when things change.

 Whether or not ILP classes resume depends on the color code of the state.
 Private educational centers (like where ILP volunteers teach at) can begin classes when the level is “Yellow”.
-Currently all the states where ILP volunteers live have been “Orange” since mid-June and just recently changed to “Red”.
+Currently all the states where ILP volunteers live are “Orange”.

 What daily activities and events are allowed are determined by the color-level of the individual state.
 In “Green” states, all activities are allowed.

 It’s still a bit too early to tell, because restrictions are determined by the color-level of each individual state, so we’re expecting a handful of major changes.
 In “Green” states, all activities are allowed.